seanox/xml-micro-exchange-php/README.md

 TODO:

 ## Multible axes and targets
-XPath can address multiple elements and attributes simultaneously via multiple axes, which can be changed with one call.
+An XPath axis can address several elements and attributes simultaneously, which can be changed with one call.

 ## XPath Functions
 PUT and PATCH support XML structures and static values (text), as well as XPath